 A series of sound works

 For each exhibition at 3,14, selected sound work are featured by a permanent parabolic loudspeaker sited in the gallery entrance hall.
-Now with a particular focus on special commissions/edits and work by young artists, the loudspeaker’s adjacent location offers scope for work to situate an ambience and mode of address corresponding with the simultaneous exhibition.
+Now with a particular focus on special commissions/edits and work by young artists, the loudspeaker’s adjacent location offers an ambience and mode of address corresponding with the simultaneous exhibition.

 From March 2014 to January 2017 Parabol was organized and curated by Johnny Herbert.

 PARABOL - Lydgalleriet in collaboration with Kunsthall 3,14.

 06.0. - 31.05.2020

 This piece is a mix of field-recording and mathematical functions, exploiting the symbolism of Kunsthall 3,14 as a former bank and the concrete aspect of in-situ noise-prints.
 It tells a financial story with opening hours, graphs on curves and long nights of silence.
 Arthur Hureau recent works focuses on sound as a representation of infinite action-reaction systems impacting environments.
 He operates within a cross-disciplinary artistic field merging his contemporary music practice with a scientific and engineering approach of sound.

 Arthur Hureau is a composer and sound-designer based in Bergen.
 He has been a performer and free improviser in the French ensemble DIME and has shown personal and collective projects in Europe and USA.